utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 Selecting automatic updates will result in requests getting automatically created or updated any time the API events are observed in the service.

 To see a log of updates made automatically, you can use the collection change log.
-See [Viewing changes in a Live Collection](#viewing-changes-in-a-live-collection) for more information.
+See [Viewing changes in a Live Collection](#viewing-changes-in-a-live-collection) for more

 ## Manual updates to a Live Collection